Last updated on July 5th, 2023

 Are you visiting Montenegro any time soon and thinking to hit Lovcen National Park hiking trails?
 I would love to share a few ideas and our own experiences.

 It seems that for the most part, people who visit Lovcen mainly go to Njegoš Mausoleum, the village of Njeguši, Kotor Serpentine or Etno Selo Sveti Georgije, missing out on all the beauty hidden among the mountains.
 And all the hiking trails that Lovcen National Park has to offer.

 Definitely, Njegos Mausoleum is worth a visit but there is so much more to this area.

 On many occasions, we would take a car and just wind through the park, stop where we felt like it, and walk around.
 This is how we learned about some amazing paths that open up a stunning view.

 If you are planning to visit Montenegro, I highly recommend unwinding and going hiking in Lovcen National Park.
 And, once in the park, go off the beaten path and see more than Mausoleum.
 Lovcen is breathtaking!
-If you are traveling with kids, there are easy trails for the entire family.
+And if you are traveling with kids, there are also easy paths for the entire family.

 Before I jump to hiking trails, check what else to know before the Lovcen National Park hiking trip.